-We welcome overseas applicants, and successful such applicants will need to arrange their own student visas.
-The Office of Student Affairs can assist students in obtaining visas.
+We welcome overseas applicants, and successful applicants will need to arrange their own student visas.
 The Centre of Development and Resources for Students (CEDARS) acts as the local sponsor for international students, and the China Affairs Office (CAO) sponsors students from mainland China.
 Both offices also assist students in obtaining visas.

 15. Is there any interview and when will be admissions results be announced?

 Applicants who are shortlisted maybe invited for interview/written test, approximately a month after the application deadline.
 Successful applicants will be informed of their admissions results after interview/written test, and will receive an Offer of Admission letter enclosing a Notice of Admission statement shortly after verification of academic qualifications.

 16. How many courses do I need to complete?

 MEd students are required to complete a total of 10 courses (60 credits).
 Students are not allowed to enroll for more than 60 credits or 10 courses equivalent.
 For details of the courses to be taken, please visit the website for details.